Let's Groove: Certifications

+Release history

 Asia's Got Talent judges version

-"Let's Groove" was covered by the Asia's Got Talent judges—David Foster, Anggun, Melanie C and Vanness Wu—and released as a promotional single on 14 May 2015 by Universal.
+"Let's Groove" was covered by the Asia's Got Talent judges—David Foster, Anggun, Melanie C and Vanness Wu—and released as a promotional single on May 14, 2015, by Universal.
 It was released as a charity single for the May 2015 Nepal earthquake and all money raised was donated to the victims.
 This version was produced by David Foster.

 Promotion

 On May 14, 2015, the four artists performed the song in the final of first season of Asia's Got Talent.
 On June 4, the Asia's Got Talent released the behind the scenes video of the recording.